surviving your wife's infidelity

 5. Be willing to let go of the images.

-Men may have a greater ability to compartmentalize, but being visual creatures they tend to hold onto and sometimes obsess about the mental images that fuel their rage, hurt and jealousy.
+Men may have a greater ability to compartmentalize, but being visual creatures they tend to hold onto and sometimes obsess about the mental images that fuel their rage, hurt, and jealousy.
 Of course, women can also fall into the trap of playing an endless loop of their cheating spouse in the arms of someone else.

 It’s natural to imagine your wife doing sexual things with another man.
 Unfortunately, each time you replay the image, you’re actually re-inflicting the trauma of your discovery of the infidelity and extending the healing process.